RedBearAK/toshy/README.md

 In the case that the path was already added to the RC file, another way of getting a new environment where you can see the `toshy-*` commands is to just close your terminal window (or tab) and open a new one.

-### Touchpads/Trackpads and `keyszer` Suspend Timer
+### Mod+clicking blocked by `keyszer` Suspend Timeout

-UPDATE: Some users have expressed that they have this problem even with a mouse device, which may come down to the keymapper just not grabbing the mouse device for some reason (so it can't see the "click" events and terminate the suspend timer).
-The rest of the text below this was written from my experience having this issue with touchpads, where the input events are slightly different.

-The `keyszer` (fork of `xkeysnail`) keymapper is pretty good, but there is an issue with [modifier key] + [tap or click] when using a touchpad versus a mouse.
-The keymapper uses a technique that "suspends" modifier key presses briefly (default is 1 second) to try and keep certain applications from seeing those modifier presses and performing some unwanted action.
-Notable apps that have issues with doing the wrong thing just from seeing a modifier key press are Visual Studio Code (and it's more Open Source variants VSCodium and Code - OSS) and the Firefox web browser.
+The `keyszer` (fork of `xkeysnail`) keymapper is pretty good, but there can be an issue with [modifier key] + [tap or click], depending on the type of pointing device you're using, and whether the keymapper automatically "grabs" it at startup.

+The keymapper uses a technique that "suspends" modifier key presses briefly (default is 1 second) to try and keep certain applications from seeing the original (pre-modmapped) physical modifier key press event, and performing some unwanted action.
+Notable apps that have issues with doing the wrong thing just from seeing a modifier key press are `Visual Studio Code` (and its more Open Source variants `VSCodium` and `Code - OSS`) and the `Firefox` web browser.
 They will frequently focus or open items on the menu bar then they see the `Option/Alt` key in any way.

+If the modifier key press is combined with a non-modifier key, the suspend timeout is immediately broken, and the app will see the combo.
+The suspend timeout is only in effect as long as the modifier is by itself, as happens in a Mod+click situation.

-The suspend timer scheme works well for mouse usage, letting you do things like `Alt+click`, `Ctrl+click/Cmd+click` and `Shift+click`, but with a touchpad, you may need to reduce the one-second timer to zero or 0.1 seconds in order for those operations to work as you would expect.
-Look for this near the top of the `toshy_config.py` file:
+If the suspend timeout scheme is not working for you, you may need to reduce the timeout length to zero or 0.1 seconds in order for Mod+click operations (Shift+Cmd+click, Cmd+click, Shift+click, Alt+click, anything like that) to work as you would expect.

+Look for this API function near the top of the `toshy_config.py` file:

 ```py
 timeouts(